BanditFuzz/BanditFuzz_Public/README.md

 ```
 source venv/bin/activate

-banditfuzz /Absolute/Path/To/Solver1/Directory /Absolute/Path/To/Solver2/Directory ... --ModelFile file --OutputDirectory db -str -rt
+banditfuzz /Absolute/Path/To/Solver1/run.sh /Absolute/Path/To/Solver2/run.sh

 ```

 When done: `deactivate`

-In each solver directory, BanditFuzz presuposes the existance of a `run.sh` script, that takes one command line argument, the name of the smt2 input to be solved.
+In the above example, the `run.sh` script, takes one command line argument, the name of the smt2 input to be solved, and runs the solver on that input, and prints the result to stdout.

-The `-rt` flag switches from bug fuzzing to runtime fuzzing.
-BanditFuzz will try to maximize the runtime of the first solver.
-If there are multiple solvers, BanditFuzz will maximize the margin between them (against the first).
+`QF_S,QF_FP` are supported.